-One of the reasons why Canada has emerged as a leading destination for higher education is its reputed universities.
-Here are some facts about McGill University, which has emerged as the best among all Canadian universities.
+One of the reasons why Canada has emerged as a leading destination for higher education is the solid reputation of its universities.
+Out of a list of fantastic universities, McGill University, is the best!

-The McGill University was established in 1821 in the city of Montreal, Canada.
-Named after James McGill a Scotland-born merchant, the university saw many challenges even before its inception.
+McGill University was established in 1821 in the city of Montreal, Canada.
+Named after James McGill, a Scotland-born merchant, the university saw many challenges even before its inception.
 James McGill had left money and land before dying and had bequeathed a substantial amount to set up a university.
 His wife’s heirs tried to stop the setting up of a university and a legal battle ensued.
-However, the battle was won and the McGill University was established.
+However, McGill won the battle and the university was established.

-Since its inception, the McGill University has produced 12 Nobel laureates and 128 Rhodes scholars.
-Not to say 3 astronauts, 3 Canadian prime ministers, 13 justices of the Canadian Supreme Court, 4 foreign leaders, 28 foreign ambassadors, 9 Academy Award winners and 3 Pulitzer Prize winners.
+Since its inception, McGill University has produced 12 Nobel laureates and 128 Rhodes scholars.
+There’s more- 3 astronauts, 3 Canadian prime ministers, 13 justices of the Canadian Supreme Court, 4 foreign leaders, 28 foreign ambassadors, 9 Academy Award winners, and 3 Pulitzer Prize winners.

-Ice Hockey was first played by students of the McGill University in 1875.
-Apart from Ice Hockey, the University is known for playing an instrumental role in inventing and organising Basketball and Football games.
+Ice Hockey was first played by students of McGill University in 1875.
+Apart from Ice Hockey, the University is known for playing an instrumental role in inventing and organizing Basketball and Football games.
 The University has produced 28 Olympic medallists.